-David E. Sacks is a partner with the Miami law firm of Pathman Lewis, LLP, where he practices in the areas of real estate, land use, zoning and environmental law.
+David E. Sacks is a partner with the Miami law firm of Pathman Lewis, LLP.
+He practices in the areas of real estate, land use, zoning and environmental law.

-Mr. Sacks is a past co-chair of the Miami Beach Chamber of Commerce Law Council.
-Additionally, he chaired the Chamber’s Pillar Trustees Board of Directors from 2011-2013.
-Mr. Sacks was a member of the Chamber’s Executive Board of Governors and the Chamber’s Board of Governors since 2011.
-Mr. Sacks is a past member of the Florida Department of Transportation Alton Road Project.
-He is a member of the Environmental & Land Use Law Section, Real Property Probate & Trust Law Section, City, County and Local Government Law Section, Administrative Law Section, and Government Lawyer Section of the Florida Bar.
+Mr. Sacks is the past Chair of the Miami Beach Chamber of Commerce Pillar Trustees Board of Directors for 2011-13.
+He also remains active in the Chamber of Commerce and is a past member of the Chamber’s Executive Board of Governors and Board of Governors, and has served as a project advisory group member of the Florida Department of Transportation Alton Road Project.
+He serves as a committee member for the Environmental & Land Use Law Section, and is a committee member of the Law School Liaison Committee, additionally, he is a member of the Real Property Probate & Trust Law Section, City, County and Local Government Law Section, Administrative Law Section and Government Lawyer Section of the Florida Bar.